Invoicing your work can be done in multiple ways. As mentioned earlier, this is a crucial point when setting up a project's structure.

 Invoicing preferences for the entire project:

-- Price per user: in this case, what matters is who performs a task, and not what task is performed.
+- External price per user: in this case, what matters is who performs a task, and not what type of task is performed.
+Timetracking to be invoiced will be calculated according to this hourly rate.
 You can set an hourly rate for each user by navigating to Settings > HR.
+You'll notice you can also add an internal cost per user, which will be used to calculate the profit margin.

 - Fixed price per hour: this allows you to set a fixed hourly rate for this specific project, regardless of who performs which task.